Krishna Das (singer): Documentary

 In 2011 and 2012, a documentary was made about Krishna Das called One Track Heart: The Story of Krishna Das.
-It was directed by filmmaker Jeremy Frindel and features interviews with Krishna Das and others commenting on his life and spiritual quest.
-In late 2012 the documentary was picked up by distributor Zeitgeist Films for US distribution, and it came out in the US in May 2013.
-The soundtrack includes tracks by Krishna Das and the film score by J Mascis and Devadas.
+It was directed by filmmaker Jeremy Frindel, and features interviews with Krishna Das and others, commenting on his life and spiritual quest.
+In late 2012, the documentary was picked up by distributor Zeitgeist Films for US distribution, and it came out in the US in May 2013.
+The soundtrack includes tracks by Krishna Das, and the film score was by J Mascis and Devadas.

 Money laundering

 In 2002, Krishna Das pled guilty to a federal charge of money laundering and was sentenced to three years' probation and six months' house arrest.
-In a 2013 interview the singer recounted how he had introduced some old friends who imported hashish to a banker, and many years later was contacted by the FBI regarding the matter.
+In a 2013 interview, the singer recounted how he had introduced some old friends who imported hashish to a banker, and many years later was contacted by the US Federal Bureau of Investigation regarding the matter.
 Krishna Das has described the experience as "one of the most liberating experiences of my life...
 I don't have to keep any secrets anymore".